vstkl/pdf-ocr-obsidian/README.md

 ### Usage
 #### 1. Set Up API Key

-Before running the notebook, you need to set up a free Mistral API key.
-Go to [Mistral's API Key Console](https://console.mistral.ai/api-keys) and generate your key, it doesn’t cost anything.
+Before running the notebook, get your free API key from [Mistral's API Key Console](https://console.mistral.ai/api-keys).
+It's free.

-An `env.example` file is included in the repository.
-Edit it to add your API key and rename it to `.env` so the script can use it properly.
+Edit the `env.example` with your key, rename it to `.env` and you're good to go.

-Alternatively, you can set it manually as an environment variable:
+Or set it manually:

 ```sh
 export MISTRAL_API_KEY='your_api_key_here'  # For Linux/macOS